 For more information about outreach and recruitment, or to schedule a consultation contact: Daniel Fabrega, Coordinator for Graduate Recruitment and Student Affairs, 949-824-8730.

 Retention and degree completion is a top priority for the Graduate Division.
 Our retention goals are focused on providing resources for a healthy, well-balanced graduate student community.
 Of equal importance, is ensuring that graduate students who attend UC Irvine leave with the degree they set their sights on achieving.
-Graduate school can be a trying experience and through the Graduate Resource Center, we offer a range of student support services to help along the way.
+Graduate school can be a trying experience and through the Graduate & Postdoctoral Scholar Resource Center, we offer a range of student support services to help along the way.
 We strongly encourage you to assist your students in using these services.